"Blackbird singing in the dead of night

 Lennon/McCartney

 We'd been friends and colleagues.
 We loved music and coffeehouses, Joni Mitchell and anyone singing "Blackbird."
-It was our song
+It was our song.

 I'd sat knee-to-knee with her in faculty senate meetings.
 I'd listened to her ideas on countless conference calls, and we'd enjoyed talking mission and vision in the company of colleagues with opposing points of view.
 I'd helped her with curriculum planning.
 She'd helped me with tenure, promotions, and appointments decisions.
-The goal was a better institution, not to
+The goal was a better institution, not to be better than one another.
+Ten-year plans and organizational strategies were our favorite board games.
+I trusted her.
+I respected her.
+And in the blink of a moment, our relationship was gone.

 As our career paths had crossed, converged, and diverged over the years, we'd each had opportunities and disappointments, successes and setbacks.
 We were each other's shoulder to cry on, and biggest fan.
 That was, until one of us broke through a glass ceiling of sorts, and became the other's "boss."